bharath5673/ros_ws/README.md

 #### demo 1
 <img src="https://github.com/bharath5673/ros_ws/blob/main/src/test_imu/demo_1.gif" width="1080"/>

-#### Note : please ignore those other components on the board showing in the below demo.. my circuit was buitd for different use case.. u can connect ur pico-w and mpu6050 as shown in this below simple circuit diagram
+#### Note : please ignore those other components on the board showing in the below demo.. my circuit was built for different use case.. u can connect ur pico-w and mpu6050 as shown in this below simple circuit diagram

 #### demo 2